mnaamani/otrtalk/Tutorial.md

 ### Additional network options

-The underlyig p2p protocol used by otrtalk is telehash.
-By default it will join the global network.
-Alternatively you can join a local telehash network on the LAN.

-One user should user at least needs to use the `--host` option when connecting or chatting:

-    otrtalk chat alice --host

-Another user on the network only needs to use `--lan` option:

-    otrtalk chat bob --lan

-On the LAN it is possible to bypass telehash completely using the `--broadcast` option (both parties must use the broadcast option)
+If you know your buddy is on the same LAN subnet you can discover them on the network using the `--broadcast` option (your buddy must also use the option)

     otrtalk chat bob --broadcast